secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 The design of our _Secret Counter_ contract accounts for two possible users:

-- The contract owner (you) who instantiates the contract
+- The contract owner (you) who instantiates the contract, and has the ability to reset the counter.
-- The general user of our contract who can query, increment, and reset the counter.
+- The general user of our contract who can query and increment the counter.

 ![](https://i.imgur.com/z3R428U.png)